mattjm/duplicacy-script/README.md

 * give the new storage location the friendly name 'b2' (used when operating on it with certain commands)
 * give these backups the name local_C (to distinguish them from other backups in the same remote location)
 * specify the remote backup destination as a Backblaze B2 bucket with the name 'duplicacybucket1234'
-* my testing indicates not specifying -e here means your cloud backups are not encrypted, even if your local backups are encrypted.
+* my testing indicates that not specifying -e here means your cloud backups are not encrypted, even if your local backups are encrypted.
 Not sure how/why that works just yet.

-to run remote backup
+to run remote backup (after running at least one local backup, as described in the next section):

 duplicacy copy -to b2 -threads 10